-The output of the HFINTOSC connects to a postscaler and multiplexer (see Figure 5-1).
-The frequency derived from the HFINTOSC can be selected via software using the IRCF<3:0> bits of the OSCCON register.
-See Section 5.2.2.6 "Internal Oscillator Clock Switch Timing" for more information.
+The outputs of the HFINTOSC connects to a prescaler and multiplexer (see Figure 5-1).
+One of multiple frequencies derived from the HFINTOSC can be selected via software using the IRCF<3:0> bits of the OSCCON register.
+See Section 5.2.2.4 "Internal Oscillator Clock Switch Timing" for more information.